ea4k/klog/README.md

 I hope you enjoy KLog!

 73 de Jaime, EA4K

+## Contributing

+### Translations

+If you are a native in a language different than English or Spanish, please consider helping us translating KLog into your native language.

+### Developers
+Patches may be submitted by one of several ways.
+Perhaps the most common is forking the KLog repository, making the changes to your cloned repository and then issuing a pull request.

 ## Testing
 KLog includes several tests that can be seen in the tests folders.